CODT 1.0 Atlantic

 The screenshot shows our Classes tab in the Ontology MDS and its Queries & Connections.

-A major benefit over the pre-Atlantic Text Import is the defined mapping of CSV to Excel Table column and powerful value transformation.
+A major benefit of the pre-Atlantic Text Import is the defined mapping of CSV to Excel Table columns and powerful value transformation.

 Let’s take a closer look at the Class query.